ameyagidh/DjangoArtMuseumWebsite/README.md

 # Django Art Museum Website

 This project is a Django-based website for stock art, where users can browse, search, and download high-quality images for their projects.
-Here's a basic README to get you started:

 ## Screenshots